parc-jason/common-services-team-library/npm/carbone-render/README.md

 ## carbone-render
 Library to generate a document from an existing template and JSON data.
 This is a wrapper around [carbone](https://carbone.io), please refer to their documentation for more detail.

+__EXTREMELY IMPORTANT__: The carbone-render library now loads 2 versions of [carbone](https://carbone.io) - currently 1.2.1 and 2.1.1.
+Carbone 2 has some amazing features and bug fixes (see [change log](https://github.com/Ideolys/carbone/blob/master/CHANGELOG.md)); however, it removed some crucial functionality (for example, conversion from html to pdf).
+Please be aware that conversions may not work as expected and to thoroughly check your templates and resulting reports.
+We will attempt to convert using Carbone 2, and on error, convert using Carbone 1.

 ### important
 This library will require LibreOffice installed.
 It requires LibreOffice to do pdf generation.